 As a curiosity, the Phoenician people were not belligerent.
 They settled mainly in areas where the local population did not present a threat.

-Greeks and the origin of Malaga
+Greeks in the history of Malaga

 Although there are enough proofs of trade with Greece at that time, Phoenician settlements could be found, but no Greek ones.